Writeups

 }

-While this affected multiple bug bounty programs the one I did report it to gave it Medium and ignored the comment about how to steal cookies for account takeover and instead went based off the PoC doing window.alert() but hey at least they accepted the bug in a 3rd party commonly used library and awarded it $200 that’s 200x more than the bank XSS I reported.
+While this affected multiple bug bounty programs, the one I reported it to gave it Medium.
+They ignored the comment about how to steal cookies for account takeover and instead based their decision on the PoC doing window.alert().
+But hey, at least they accepted the bug in a commonly used 3rd-party library and awarded it $200; that’s 200x more than the bank XSS I reported.

-Given the high visibility of this attack it should be used with a popunder/tabunder
+Given the high visibility of this attack, it might be used with a popunder/tabunder.
+This is not the first vulnerability found in the library: https://www.imperva.com/blog/vulnerability-discovered-in-equalweb-accessibility-widget